 Customers land on your website.
 They quickly type into the search bar, scanning for their desired product.
 It’s a matter of seconds before they check the product and buy it.
 But something else happens.
 They don’t buy after all.

-Do you know what makes them switch from your product page to another one most probably a competitor with a similar product?
-While they could be many reasons, the one most obvious one is your product page is not persuasive enough for the buyer to buy it within a few seconds of landing on the product page.
+Do you know what makes them switch from your product page to another, most probably a competitor with a similar product?
+While there could be many reasons, the most obvious is that your product page is not persuasive enough for the buyer to buy it within a few seconds of landing on the product page.

 Product pages represent your business in many ways.
 For prospects, it is a window to what you offer.
-If you are presenting yourself in front of existing customers, then they already know your brand and believe the product will deliver as per your promise.
+If you present yourself in front of existing customers, they already know your brand and believe the product will deliver as per your promise.

 However, if the reader is not familiar with your brand, you need a powerful tool that holds their attention in a matter of seconds.